keploy/keploy/README-UnitGen.md

 - `model`: Specifies the AI model to use (default "gpt-4o").
 - `llmApiVersion`: API version of the llm if any (default "")

+# Frequently Asked Questions

+1. What is Keploy's Unit Test Generator (UTG)? <br>
+    - Keploy's UTG automates the creation of unit tests based on code semantics, enhancing test coverage and reliability.

+2. Does Keploy send your private data to any cloud server for test generation?<br>
+    - No, Keploy does not send any user code to remote systems, except when using the unit test generation feature.
+When using the UT gen feature, only the source code and the unit test code will be sent to the Large Language Model (LLM) you are using.
+By default, Keploy uses - litellm to support vast number of LLM backends.
+Yes, if your organization has its own LLM(a private one), you can use it with Keploy.
+This ensures that data is not sent to any external systems.

+3. How does Keploy contribute to improving unit test   coverage?<br>
+    - By providing a zero code platform for automated testing, Keploy empowers developers to scale up their unit test coverage without extensive coding knowledge.
+This integration enhances testing reports, ultimately boosting confidence in the product's quality.

+4. Is Keploy cost-effective for automated unit testing?<br>
+   - Yes, Keploy optimizes costs by automating repetitive testing tasks and improving overall test efficiency.

+5. How does Keploy generate coverage reports?<br>
+    - Keploy generates detailed Cobertura format reports, offering insights into test effectiveness and code quality.

+6. Can Keploy handle large codebases efficiently?<br>
+   - Yes, Keploy is designed to handle large codebases efficiently, though processing time may vary based on project size and complexity.

 # 🙋🏻‍♀️ Questions? 🙋🏻‍♂️

 Reach out to us.
 We're here to answer!